Navigating a 5150 Hold for Minors: A Guide for Parents

 Child: I hate it here and just want to go home.

-3. Practice Self-care.
 It is essential during this turbulent time that you take care of yourself.
 You can not burn the candle at both ends and be able to give your full self to your family.
 It is essential to do whatever it is that you need to recharge.
-Whether it is taking walks around the neighborhood or going to a weekly yoga class.
-Give yourself permission to take care of your own needs, in addition to your child’s.
+Whether it is taking walks around the neighborhood or going to a weekly yoga class, give yourself permission to take care of your own needs in addition to your child’s.

 Actions to Take While Your Child is on a 5150 Hold